Move beyond implementation and enable healthy organizational change

 Healthy organizational change focuses on ensuring the structures, processes, and supports are in place for people to be actively involved in making the new, the normal.
 When healthy organizational change is your goal the people affected feel included.
 They don’t feel like the change is being done to them.

 Change is a necessary part of your organization’s evolution.
-When your goal is healthy organizational change you enable people to develop the skills needed to move through change with you.
+When your goal is a healthy organizational change you enable people to develop the skills needed to move through change with you.
 Your organization is able to grow stronger, more productive, and prosperous because of change and not simply survive in spite of it.